River Roach: Noblesgreen Ditch

+Eastwood Brook

 The Eastwood Brook is a 7.519 km watercourse comprising one of the tributaries of the River Roach.
 It has a catchment area of 1133.71 ha.
 It arises adjacent to the Weir roundabout (51°34'38"N 0°35'58"E), at an elevation of 200 ft above ordnance datum.
 It flows in an easterly direction to the north of Wyburns school, then south-east to Rayleigh Downs Road.
-It then runs south of, and parallel to, Rayleigh Road before flowing under Raleigh Road, Whitehouse Lane, Western Approaches, Cherry Orchard Way and Aviation Way.
+It then runs south of, and parallel to, Rayleigh Road before flowing under Rayleigh Road, Whitehouse Lane, Western Approaches, Cherry Orchard Way and Aviation Way.
 It then flows in a north-easterly direction along the western boundary of Southend Airport to join the Noblesgreen Ditch at Rochford Golf Course.
 The Eastwood Brook has an Environment Agency monitoring station at Cherry Orchard Way.

+Hawkwell Brook

 The Hawkwell Brook rises on the edge of Hockley Woods, to the north of the former HM Prison Bullwood Hall.
 It flows eastwards, through the woods and to the south of Great Bull Wood, and runs across the northern end of Belchamps Scout Centre.
 It is culverted under Elmwood Avenue, and re-emerges to pass under the B1013 Main Road and Thorpe Close in Hawkwell.
 From this point it is designated as a main river, and is therefore the responsibility of the Environment Agency.
 It flows to the south of the Clements Hall Sports Complex, to be joined by the Hockley Brook, which rises near Southbourne Grove, Hockley, flows under the Shenfield to Southend Railway and then alongside it, to the junction on the north side of Rectory Road.
 Now officially the Roach, it turns to the south east, passing under Rectory Road, and continuing to Rochford, running broadly parallel to Ironwell Lane.
 It then crosses beneath the railway and Hall Road, running beside Bradley Way to reach its junction with Noblesgreen Ditch by Rochford Reservoir.

 At Salt Bridge it passes under South Street beside the Horse and Groom public house.
 The River Roach then continues east, running through flood plain marshes before discharging into the northern arm of the River Roach at Stambridge Mills, 0.6 mi downstream from the town.
 Just after this point, Sutton Wharf with jetties, slipways, a boatyard and moorings, is on the south bank.
 This is where its main tributary, the Prittle Brook from Leigh-on-Sea and Southend-on-Sea joins as its southern arm.